AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 >[!NOTE]
 >
 >This feature is partially available in FedRAMP-authorized environments.
-See [Feature availability in FedRAMP environments](/help/migrated/feature-availability-in-fedramp-authorized-environment.md) for details..
+See [Feature availability in FedRAMP environments](/help/migrated/feature-availability-in-fedramp-authorized-environment.md) for details.

 ## Connector categories